jhorzek/lessSEM/cran-comments.md

 Some functions in the package allow users to compile user-specified functions with Rcpp.
-These functions are compiled using `#include <RcppArmadillo.h>` which I could only get to work with Imports RcppArmadillo.
+These functions are compiled using `#include <RcppArmadillo.h>` which I could only get to work with "Imports: RcppArmadillo".
 Several notes refer to this
 setup:

 ```